kiksotik/hdc/README.md

 - Properties
-  - Each ``feature`` can expose its own set of properties and define their data-type, whether it's read-only, its human readable name and docstring.
+  - Each ``feature`` can expose its own set of properties and define their data-type, whether it's read-only, its human-readable name and docstring.

 - Commands
   - Those are essentially *Remote Procedure Calls* of methods implemented on a ``feature``